LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ![quant-plot](../../assets/cookbook-plotting-quant.svg)

-For an example of plotting an interpolated `Ensemble`, see [the Basic Usage documentation](../basicusage.md#converting-between-parameterizations).
+For an example of plotting an interpolated Ensemble, see [the Basic Usage documentation](../basicusage.md#converting-between-parameterizations).